-For several years now, we've been increasing our company's We are currently making a strong push toward expanding our international focus in order to be able to serve our customers partner network.
-This will help us to deploy our solutions across the world even better.
-We now have customers in over 45 internationally, in a guick and customer-centric way.
-Our netcountries across four continents.
-Laws and regulations such as work ranges from technology partners such as SAP or Microsoft, GDPR or the ECJ ruling on working time records have a transinto whose portfolios we integrate our solutions, to internanational character.
-So it's not surprising that international solutional implementation partners who supplement our products. tions are increasingly important for companies.
-For the foresee-We are constantly on the lookout for high-performing comable future, we have set ourselves the target of expanding our panies that want to shape tomorrow's working worlds with us and participate in the success of "Workforce Management sales and service locations into new countries every year and bringing the benefits of our solutions to new companies there. made by ATOSS."
+For several years now, we've been increasing our company's international focus in order to be able to serve our customers across the world even better.
+We now have customers in over 45 countries across four continents.
+Laws and regulations such as GDPR or the ECJ ruling on working time records have a transnational character.
+So it's not surprising that international solutions are increasingly important for companies.
+For the foreseeable future, we have set ourselves the target of expanding our sales and service locations into new countries every year and bringing the benefits of our solutions to new companies there.